MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 * [Tutorials to follow next](#tutorials-to-follow-next)

 ## Defining a SecurityCheck
-[Create a Java adapter](../../adapters/creating-adapters/).
+[Create a Java adapter](../../adapters/creating-adapters/) or use an exiting one.

+> When creating a Java adapter, the default template assumes the adapter will serve **resources**.
+It is the developer's choice to bundle Security Checks and resources in the same adapter, or to separate them into distinct adapters.
+To remove the default **resource** implementation, delete the files **[AdapterName]Application.java** and **[AdapterName]Resource.java**.
+Remove the `<JAXRSApplicationClass>` element from **adapter.xml** as well.

 In the Java adapter's adapter.xml file, add an XML element called `securityCheckDefinition`.
 For example:

 ```xml
 <securityCheckDefinition name="sample" class="com.sample.sampleSecurityCheck">